mphe/godot-diagnostic-list/README.md

 Directories with a `.gdignore` file are ignored.
 If the `debug/gdscript/warnings/exclude_addons` project setting is enabled, it will also ignore files in `addons/`.

+# Known Issues

+## Does not work correctly with multiple Godot instances

+  This addon relies on the language server protocol to retrieve diagnostics from Godot.
+  Godot starts a language server on the port defined in the editor settings under `network/language_server/remote_port`.
+  If the port is already in use, e.g. by the LS of another Godot instance, Godot is unable to start a new LS.
+  Hence, this plugin is unable to connect to the correct Godot instance and report correct diagnostics in such cases.

 # Showcase